-You can now buy a single portfolio of stamps, much as you would buy a single investment fund holding a collection of stamps.
+You can now buy a single portfolio of stamps, much as you’d buy a single investment fund holding a collection of stamps.
 These are available from companies such as Stanley Gibbons, which offers various “capital protected” investment plans.

-They allow you to buy a portfolio of stamps of five and seven rare stamps, which can be kept at home or stored and insured at the firm’s secured fault in London, Guernsey or Hong Kong.
+They allow you to buy a portfolio of stamps of five and seven rare stamps.
+You can keep them at home or store and insure at the firm’s secured vault.
 The minimum price for investing is £10,000 for a period of five to 10 years.
-When the term is up and the stamps have not risen in value compared to those listed in the Gibbons catalogue, the company will refund your money.
-However, if there is any growth when you come to sell, it will take 20% of the profit.
+When the term is up and the stamps haven’t risen in value compared to those listed in the Gibbons catalogue, the company will refund your money.
+However, if there’s any growth when you come to sell, it will take 20% of the profit.

-Bear in mind that like other “alternative assets”, this type of investment is an unregulated area, which means that your money is not protected by an ombudsman or compensation scheme, nor is the company’s marketing literature regulated.
-Like all investments, this type of “capital protected” investment plan can go up as well as down – so only take money that you can afford to lose.
+Bear in mind that like other “alternative assets”, this type of investment is an unregulated area.
+Your money isn’t protected by an ombudsman or compensation scheme, nor is the company’s marketing literature regulated.
+Like all investments, this type of “capital protected” investment plan can go up as well as down.
+Only take money that you can afford to lose.

 Buy stamps DIRECTLY

-The second way is the old fashioned way – you go and buy stamps yourself and then later sell them on for a profit either through a broker or privately.
-If this is what you plan to do, your first port of call should be Ukphilately.org.uk for their advice.
+The second way is rather old fashioned.
+Go and buy stamps yourself – then sell them on for a profit either through a broker or privately.
+If that’s your plan, your first port of call should be Ukphilately.org.uk for advice.

-This site, which is sponsored by the National Philatelic Society, tells you everything you need to know about buying and selling stamps.
+The site is sponsored by the National Philatelic Society.
+It tells you everything you need to know about buying and selling stamps.

-Another route to amassing a stamp collection is to attend a specialist fair where you will find a large number of dealers under one roof.
-Listings of fairs and their organisers appear in the main monthly stamp magazines and can be found online at the UK Philately site.
+Another route to amassing a stamp collection is to attend a specialist fair where you’ll find a large number of dealers under one roof.
+Listings of fairs and their organisers appear in the main monthly stamp magazines and you can find them online at the UK Philately site.
 Some stamp fairs are organised by local Philatelic Societies, and include not only dealers, but displays and competitions as well.
-One of the biggest fairs is Stampex, which is held every spring and autumn in London.
+One of the biggest fairs is Stampex held every spring and autumn in London.

 - Ensure that you store your collection safely.
-Avoid areas in your home that are humid as this can warping, mould and mildew growth, and other conditions that can have a serious impact on the value of your collection.
+Avoid areas in your home that are humid.
+It can cause warping, mould and mildew growth, and other conditions that can have a serious impact on the value of your collection.
 High humidity can also damage the gum causing a huge reduction in value.

-- Do not store your collection in a loft, garage or basement as temperature changes can cause certain materials to expand or contract, accelerating deterioration.
-Also store your stamps more than 6” off the floor at all times in case of flooding.
+- Don’t store your collection in a loft, garage or basement.
+The temperature changes can cause certain materials to expand or contract, accelerating deterioration.
+Store your stamps more than 6” off the floor at all times in case of flooding.

 - Bear in mind that pests such as mice, insects and microorganisms are attracted to organic material such as paper – and they can cause catastrophic damage to your prized collection.
 Keep your stamps safe from this destruction and never store your collection in cardboard or other paper containers.
-Don’t use of aerosol pest control products in the area if possible, as they too can damage your stamps through chemical exposure.
+Don’t use aerosol pest control products in the area if possible.
+They can damage your stamps through chemical exposure.

-No matter how careful you are about caring for stamp collection, accidents can – and do – happen.
+No matter how carefully you’re caring for your stamp collection, accidents can – and do – happen.
 According to Hiscox insurance, less than 5% of stamp collections are insured.
-Ensure that you are covered should the worst happen and get the right cover.
+Make sure that you’re covered should the worst happen.
+And get the right cover.

-Before you approach an insurer, it is vital to get your collection valued.
-A stamp dealer may be your first port of call, or you could also approach your local auction house; prices for identification and valuation services range from around £150 with local auction houses to over £1,000 for a day-long home visit by a major auctioneer.
+Before you approach an insurer, it’s vital to get your collection valued.
+A stamp dealer may be your first port of call.
+Alternatively, you can approach your local auction house.
+Prices for identification and valuation services range from around £150 with local auction houses to over £1,000 for a day-long home visit by a major auctioneer.

-As a collector, it is also worth bearing in mind that some collections can reach a high value very quickly – which can soon take you over the limit on your standard home contents insurance limit.
+As a collector, you should bear in mind that some collections can reach a high value very quickly.
+That can soon take you over the standard home contents insurance limit.

-While most home contents insurance policies will provide an element of cover, most will have a limit that will be paid out on damage to collectable items.
-Be sure to speak to your insurer before taking out a policy, often it can be amended to cover a high-value collection.
+While most home contents insurance policies provide an element of cover, they’ll most likely have a limit that’ll be paid out on damage to collectible items.
+Speak to your insurer before taking out a policy.
+It can be often amended to cover a high-value collection.

-Stamps are not a highly volatile market and so tend not to go up or down in price at any great speed.
-It is for this reason you shouldn’t be investing in stamps if you’re going to need your money within a couple of years.
+Stamps aren’t a highly volatile market.
+They tend not to go up or down in price at any great speed.
+This is why you shouldn’t be investing in stamps if you’re going to need your money within a couple of years.

-Stanley Gibbons recommend your investment should be at least five years but that ten years would be the ideal minimum.
+Stanley Gibbons recommend your investment should be at least five years.
+Ten years would be the ideal minimum.

-When you come to sell your collection – or individual stamps – speak to a specialist to get it valued and then work out the best way to sell it.
+When you come to sell your collection – or individual stamps – speak to a specialist to get it valued.
+Then work out the best way to sell it.

 Is investing in stamps something that interests you?